pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 Comentários:

-Item.
 09. According to the text,

 A there is a limited number of bodies of water which helps prevent floods and droughts.